dfo-mpo/data-portal/README.md

 The complete source code for this project is available on GitHub, repo name is `data-portal-habitat-restoration`: [dfo-mpo/data-portal-habitat-restoration](https://github.com/dfo-mpo/data-portal-habitat-restoration)

+### `ref/` Folder

+- The `ref/` folder in the repository contains files for the GitHub-hosted static website used only for reference.
+It is not required to run the main application and serves purely for demonstration purposes.

 ### Initial Setup

 1. Ensure that all necessary files, including HTML, CSS, data files, and JavaScript files, are properly linked and accessible within the project environment.